-What causes the problem
+What causes this problem

 What the repair actually involves